 “There’s no question from a psychological viewpoint it’s a big relief for the market,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.
 “There are still CEOs that are dubious, but this might help capital investments, and that was the biggest missing link to the economy over the last few years.”

 Trump said he would remove all U.S. tariffs on Chinese imports as soon as the two countries complete the Phase 2 trade agreement, on which negotiations will start soon.

-The three main stock indexes gave up early record highs, with disappointing earnings reports from Bank of America pushing the S&P financial index down 0.6%.
+The three main stock indexes gave up earlier intraday record highs, with disappointing earnings reports from Bank of America pushing the S&P financial index down 0.55%.

-Goldman Sachs Group Inc added 0.5% despite reporting a bigger-than-expected fall in profit as it set aside more money to cover legal costs.
+Goldman Sachs Group Inc slipped 0.2% after reporting a bigger-than-expected fall in profit as it set aside more money to cover legal costs.